Updated May 2023

-To become a CCSP, you must have 5 years of relevant experience.
+To become a CCSP, you must have five years of relevant experience.
 Internships (both paid and unpaid) and part-time work all count.

-That 5-year total should include 3 years in information security and at least 1 year in any of the following domains:
+That 5-year total should include three years in information security and at least one year in any of the following domains:

 ☑️ Cloud concepts, design, and architecture